d3Jesus/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + TASK 15: Display the number of lines that contain the pattern 'bin' in the file /etc/passwd
 + TASK 16: Display lines containing the pattern 'root' and 3 lines after them in the file /etc/passwd
 + TASK 17: Display all the lines in the file '/etc/passwd' that do not contain the pattern 'bin'
++ TASK 18: Display all lines of the file '/etc/ssh/sshd_config' starting with a letter.